Embedded Code for Your MicroSquirt® Controller

 For the V3.830 code, you will also need the megasquirt-II_3830.ini file.
 Do NOT rely on the INI that comes with your tuning software, even if it has the correct version number it may be out of date and not have the latest updates and corrections.

-To work properly, this code requires TunerStudioMS version 2.2.11x or later, which is presently a beta release.
+- To work properly, this code requires TunerStudioMS version 2.2.11x or later.

-Do not attempt to install this code on an MS-II, it will not load successfully (because MS-II and MicroSquirt controllers have different bootloader software).
-This code is intended for use with the extended hardware capabilities of the MicroSquirt controller, and has no benefits on an MS-II controller.
+- Do not attempt to install this code on an MS-II™ controller, it will not load successfully (because MS-II™ and MicroSquirt® controllers have different bootloader software).
+This code is intended for use with the extended hardware capabilities of the MicroSquirt controller, and has no benefits on an unmodified MS-II controller (see this page for more details regarding this code and MS-II™ controllers).
+(However, the MicroSquirt®'s bootloader can load older MS-II™ code without issues.)

 ECU Type setting was inserted to head off the potential MicroSquirt® problems due to the coils being turned on with the old default configuration.
 As of the 2.88 code, if ECU Type is not set, the code will put the ignition outputs in a safe state (the controller will also cycle the rpm from 0 to 8000 rpm on TunerStudio's tachometer, and as well as cycle the fuel pump (or flash the fuel pump LED on the stim) and wait until a known ECU type is put in by the user.